 Feminist film history, lost opportunities with Jane Campion, calls for solidarity and revolution — the winners of Women in Film’s 2015 Crystal + Lucy Awards used their time at the podium to talk about what was really on their minds.

 As previously announced, WIF honored Nicole Kidman for helping to expand the role of women in film, Jill Soloway for doing the same in television, Ava DuVernay in recognition of her directorial achievements, Kate Mara for her promise, marketing chief Sue Kroll for her mentorship and talent agent Toni Howard for guiding careers.
-The event was hosted by Mario Bello.
+The event was hosted by Maria Bello.

 Here are some of the evening’s highlights: